leapmanlab/leapmanlab.github.io/dense-cell/README.md

 #### Requirements

 This setup was tested on Ubuntu 18.04 with an NVIDIA GTX 1080, using Python 3.6 and TensorFlow 1.15.
-Information for installing TensorFlow 1.15 with GPU support can be found at [https://www.tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu).
+Information for installing TensorFlow with GPU support can be found at [https://www.tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu).

+The example repo uses Jupyter notebooks to present example applications.
+See [jupyter.org/install](https://jupyter.org/install) for Jupyter notebook installation instructions.

 #### Clone repo

 To get all examples, we recommend using `git` to clone our example repo.
-Zipped source code for each example can also be found in the example descriptions below.
+Zipped source code for individual examples can also be found in the example descriptions below.

 ```bash
 git clone https://github.com/leapmanlab/examples